About Ketosis

 I feel brilliant already, is this normal?

 Perfect!
-This is quite normal and welcomed by most dieters, it is just one of the benefits of following a VLCD/Ketogenic Weight Loss Plan.
+This is quite normal and welcomed by most dieters, it is just one of the benefits of following a VLCD Weight Loss Plan.
 Just enjoy... you may find after a few weeks a euphoric feeling is not so noticeable!

-Does citric acid affect ketosis on a ketogenic diet plan?
+Does citric acid affect ketosis?

 You may find the first few days a little difficult, you will naturally feel hungry, tired and crave energy foods.
 You may also experience headaches and muscle weakness, symptoms which are very similar to a detoxification process.
 However, as your first week continues and you begin your second week you should start to gradually feel better.